Last Updated on

 A great party can’t start without a great spread of food!
 We love a great charcuterie and finger foods!
-See what we made with this crostini!
+See what we made with these easy crostini recipes!

 When you post as many great cocktails as we do, we often find ourselves being asked when we are going to invite our friends over to actually try the cocktails we post!
 One of our favorite things to do is to entertain family and friends, so every few months, we host a cocktail party where we let folks try some of our drinks.
 Any good cocktail party has to have good food to go along with those cocktails!
 One of our favorite ways is to put out a spread of finger foods that our friends can nibble on while they move about chatting with each other.

 Of course being food bloggers who post lots of pictures of delicious looking food, we absolutely have to uphold our reputation and have food that looks as good as it tastes!
 We love to put out a spread that looks beautiful, so we like to have serving dishes that enhance our offerings.
 One of the places we often go shopping for unique serving dishes is UncommonGoods, a retailer that offers tons of unique artisan and designer items perfect for our sense of style.

 This post contains sponsored content brought to you by UncommonGoods.
 We received free products to review, but all opinions presented here are 100% our own.
 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 When we start out planning what to serve at our party, one thing we always love to have is a good charcuterie plate.
 We make sure it’s full of beautiful meats, cheeses and nuts.
 The salty cured meats are a perfect accompaniment to a good cocktail.
 It’s because the salt enhancing the flavors of the cocktails, while also making you thirsty for another drink!